ibm-cloud-docs/containers/cs_ingress_comm_annotations.md

 2. Create a configmap to customize the Ingress deployment.

   1. Create a YAML file for an `ibm-ingress-deploy-config` configmap.
-For each ALB ID, you can specify the following options.
+For each ALB ID, you can specify one or more of the following optional settings.
+Note that you can specify only the settings that you want to configure, and do not need to specify all of the settings.
      ```yaml
      apiVersion: v1
      kind: ConfigMap